Yoctol/bottender/docs/getting-started.md

 **Create Bottender App** is the best way to start building a new application in Bottender.

-It initializes your development environment for the latest Bottender features, provides a great experience for multi-channel development, and optimizes your application for production deployment.
+It initializes your development environment for latest Bottender features, provides a great experience for multi-channel development, and optimizes your application for production deployment.
 To create a project, run:

 ```sh
 npx create-bottender-app my-app